Harmful Fine-tuning Attacks and Defenses for Large Language Models: A Survey: Challenge and future direction

 \item \textbf{Gradient ascent.} Several studies, e.g., RepNoise\cite{rosati2024representation}, TAR \cite{tamirisa2024tamper}, Booster\cite{huang2024booster} utilizes a gradient ascend term to unlearn the harmful knowledge (i.e., to maximize the loss over harmful data).
 However, from the authors' experience, a bad configuration of the gradient ascend term might negatively result in the model forgetting the normal knowledge as well.
 For example, the model may constantly output a single word for any given prompt after unlearning under bad configuration (e.g., hyper-parameters).
 It is worth studying in which case it will result in a negative effect and what is a better way to configure the gradient ascend term.

 \item \textbf{Safety basin}.
 It is discovered in \cite{peng2024navigating} that the aligned model exhibits a safety basin, and harmful fine-tuning is in essence dragging the model weights out of this basin.
-It is interesting to study how the models produced by different defenses are going to shape the safety basin, and how perturbation yielded by different attacks can drag the model out of the safety basin. \end{itemize} It is also interesting to discover other properties/phenomena of the harmful fine-tuning attack by looking at the statistics of the model weights/embedding.
+It is interesting to study how the models produced by different defenses are going to shape the safety basin, and how perturbation yielded by different attacks can drag the model out of the safety basin. \end{itemize}

 A comprehensive benchmark could also be of great value to contribute and may advance the development of attack/defense design. \begin{itemize}[leftmargin=*] \item \textbf{Attack/Defense Benchmark.} Existing research papers on attack/defense towards harmful fine-tuning generally have different experimental methodologies.
 It is imperative to create a standard benchmark for modeling the attack/defense performance of the existing/future solutions.
-The benchmark may provide options for SFT and other RLHF methods (e.g., PPO, DPO) for alignment and user fine-tuning. \cite{rosati2024defending} provides an initial attempt but is not comprehensive enough. \end{itemize} We envision that there are a growing number of research papers on this field and we will continuously update this survey.
+The benchmark may provide options for SFT and other RLHF methods (e.g., PPO, DPO) for alignment and user fine-tuning. \cite{rosati2024defending,hossain2026tamperbenchsystematicallystresstestingllm,wei2025best} are initial attempts but still can be further improved for their comprehensiveness. \end{itemize}